pika/pika/README.md

 # Pika, an AMQP 0-8/0-9-1 client library for Python

+## This is a broken, work in progress branch.
+Do not use.

 Pika is a pure-Python implementation of the AMQP 0-8 protocol (with an 0-9-1 implementation on a separate git branch, for now) that tries to stay fairly independent of the underlying network support library.
 It